Skip to content

 Middle Fork of the Salmon, ID

-Sawyer Paddles and Oars - PNW March 16, 2018
+Sawyer Paddles and Oars's avatar Sawyer Paddles and Oars March 16, 2018

 Permit season.
 Not the line-reeling salt water version of a Siamese Tiger, but the nervous anticipation of the Four Rivers Lottery for multi-day trips through millions of acres of publicly-owned wilderness.
 It’s the kind of thing that hopeful river runners dream of, and once you land one of these coveted permits, the kind of thing that river runners have to hold close to their chest; not because they’re greedy, but because it is indeed like winning the lottery, and everyone becomes your best friend and wants an invite.